LDS-Data/lds-church-discipline/docs/fields.md

 * best_month: the best estimate of the month, if known
 * best_day: the best estimate of the day of month, if known

+### Sporadically Used

+* birth_place: where the person was born.
+Sometimes we know this, might as well keep track of it.

 ### Contemplated

 * best_birth_date: the text representation of the best estimate for the date on which the person was born, if known